-“Sunflower seeds are one of the more popular seeds to feed birds, whether alone or in blends,” says Brian Cunningham, product and hobby education manager for Wild Birds Unlimited.
-They’re popular because they attract so many kinds of birds.
-And the one birds like the most is black oil.
+“Sunflower seeds are one of the more popular seeds to feed birds, whether alone or in blends,” says Brian Cunningham, Chief Naturalist for Wild Birds Unlimited.
+They are popular because they attract so many different kinds of birds, but the one birds — and those of us who love to feed birds — prefer most are black oil sunflower seeds.

 What Are Black Oil Sunflower Seeds?